 Conclusion

-In three-bet pots, the re-raiser has a significant preflop equity advantage that enables them to continuation bet aggressively on most flops even when out of position.
+In 3-bet pots, the re-raiser has a significant preflop equity advantage that enables them to continuation bet aggressively on most flops even when out of position.
 Indeed, thanks to the lower SPR, their position is rarely much of a liability.
 Only with very deep stacks does their disadvantageous position start to compel a checking range, and even then they profit from betting aggressively at all but the worst flops.